Templarian/nfc-terminal/README.md

 - Plain HTML + JS + CSS... one `index.html` file.
 - `Consolas` is assumed to be installed.

-## Shell

-The files are optimized for a SLA Resin printer.

 ## NFC Lifecycle

 - LED Off